dapywell/cfperformanceexplorer/README.md

 To open the performance explorer simple call the index.cfm page in the folder where you have deployed the ColdFusion Performance Explorer in a webbrowser.
 For example: [http://127.0.0.1/cfpe/index.cfm]

+**Opening a large application may take a long time because the explorer scans recursively through the entire directory structure when first called**